narengan/cis/cli/cli-glb.md

 **OPTIONS**

    -s, --since       Start date requesting data period in the ISO8601 format.
-For example "2018-11-26".
+For example `2018-11-26`.

-   -u, --until       End date requesting data period in the ISO8601 format.For example "2018-11-28".
+   -u, --until       End date requesting data period in the ISO8601 format.
+For example `2018-11-28`.

    --origin-name     The name for the origin to filter for.

    --pool-name       The name for the pool to filter for.

    --origin-healthy  If true, filter events where the origin status is healthy, if false, filter events where the origin status is unhealthy.
-                     Default value is "true",  valid values are "true" and "false".
+                     Default value is `true`,  valid values are `true` and `false`.

    --pool-healthy    If true, filter events where the pool status is healthy, if false, filter events where the pool status is unhealthy.
-                     Default value is "true",  valid values are "true" and "false".
+                     Default value is `true`,  valid values are `true` and `false`.

    -i, --instance    Instance name.
-If not set, the context instance specified by 'ibmcloudcis instance-set' will be used.
+If not set, the context instance specified by 'ibmcloudcis instance-set' is used.

    -o, --output      Output the result as JSON style to a file.
-If not set, will output the result to terminal.
+If not set, outputs the result to terminal.

 **Output Table Columns**